fonoster/arke-ctl/README.md

   $ rctl get gw gweef506
 ```

 - `REF`: Specifies the reference to the resource.
 References are case-sensitive.
-If the reference is omitted, details for all resources are displayed.
-For example: `$ rctl get agents`.
+For a full list, omit the reference.
+For example, `$ rctl get agents`.

 - `flags`: Specifies optional flags.
-For example, you can use the --filter to further reduce the output of `get` command.
+For example, you can use the --filter to reduce the output of `get` command further.

 The --filter flag uses [JsonPath](https://github.com/json-path/JsonPath) to perform the filtering.
-The root is always '$'
+The root is always '$'.
-so all you need to add is the path to the property and the filter operators.
+All you need to add is the path to the property and the filter operators.
 For example:

 ```
-# This will return all the DIDs in Gateway 'gweef506'
+# This returns all the Numbers in Gateway 'gweef506'
-./rctl get dids --filter "@.metadata.gwRef=='gweef506'"
+./rctl get numbers --filter "@.metadata.gwRef=='gweef506'"
 ```

 If you need help, just run `rctl --help` from the terminal window.